-Hartford International, called by one critic “the most unexpected building in Hartford,” is a landmark of architecture designed by New York-based Richard Meier, winner of the 1984 Pritzker Prize.
-Opened in 1981, the Seminary was one of Meier’s first commercial projects, and it reflects his self-professed “preoccupation with light and space.”
+Hartford International University for Religion and Peace, called by one critic “the most unexpected building in Hartford,” is a landmark of architecture designed by New York-based Richard Meier, winner of the 1984 Pritzker Prize.
+Opened in 1981, then Hartford Seminary was one of Meier’s first commercial projects, and it reflects his self-professed “preoccupation with light and space.”

-In the January 1982 edition of the Architectural Record, Hartford International’s new building was described this way:
+In the January 1982 edition of the Architectural Record, Hartford Seminary’s new building was described this way:

 In its critique of the building, the Architectural Record noted the use of white and the interior windows placed throughout.

-“Light seems to come from everywhere in this building to the extent that you’re not always sure of its source,” said Dr. John Dillenberger, who was the Hartford International’s president at the time.
+“Light seems to come from everywhere in this building to the extent that you’re not always sure of its source,” said Dr. John Dillenberger, who was Hartford Seminary’s president at the time.

-According to a 2014 article in Boston.com by William Morgan, Richard Meier at the time of Hartford International’s opening was considered an “enfant terrible of modern architecture, a member of a group of New York architects labeled “The Whites” for their adherence to a near-monochromatic reinterpretation of the work of Le Corbusier from the 1920s.”
+According to a 2014 article in Boston.com by William Morgan, Richard Meier at the time of the building’s opening was considered an “enfant terrible of modern architecture, a member of a group of New York architects labeled “The Whites” for their adherence to a near-monochromatic reinterpretation of the work of Le Corbusier from the 1920s.”

-For more information on Richard Meier and the Hartford International building, visit these websites.
+For more information on Richard Meier and the Hartford International University building, visit these websites.

-For a tour of the Hartford International building, contact Director of Communications Susan Schoenberger at email@example.com or 860-509-9519.
+For a tour of the Hartford International building at 77 Sherman St., Hartford, CT, contact Director of Communications Susan Schoenberger at email@example.com or 860-509-9519.